Students relaxing with Global Environment Professor, Dr. Charles Hall at Juanita's in Syracuse, NY.

 Students with an interest in the urban environment will find a wealth of opportunities and courses at ESF to prepare them for rewarding careers in understanding, developing and managing urban environments.
 Graduates of the program can make important professional contributions on issues ranging from urban forestry and urban wildlife, to urban air and water quality, population growth and urban sprawl, and environmental justice and equity.
 Successful completion of the minor will be noted on the student’s transcript.

 Twelve credit hours (4 courses) of urban concentration courses are required to satisfy the minor: 6 credits of required courses and 6 credits of electives outside the student's major.
-Successful completion of the minor will be noted on the student's transcript.
-Click HERE for information on admissions to ESF.
+Entry into the minor requires a minimum cumulative GPA of 2.70 in residence at ESF.